krishnendusukumar/Image-search-gallery/README.md

-Basically an image search gallery from unsplash API.
+Basically an image search gallery web app integrated with unsplash API.
 Built using 𝐑𝐞𝐚𝐜𝐭

 This project is powered by React.